Age verification

 Dressings and supportive garments will offer support to the wounds and the areas of your body that are still recovering.
 You will be also be advised to restrict excessive movement of the surgical area in the first two weeks after surgery.
 A good general rule throughout your recovery is if an increase in movement or activity does not increase any discomfort or swelling, then it is probably safe and this gradual progression back to ‘normal’ will be encouraged.

-During your initial consultation we welcome the opportunity to have an open conversation with you to understand the changes you are looking for with your surgery and talk through any concerns or specific goals you may have.
+During your consultations we welcome the opportunity to have an open conversation with you to understand the changes you are looking for from surgery and we will talk through the options that are specific to your circumstances.

-Your initial consultation will include an examination of the area of concern and we'll work with you to determine if plastic surgery can achieve what you hope it will, and which specific plastic surgery procedures will address your concerns and meet your expectations in a realistic way.
+Your initial consultation will include an examination of the area related to the surgery you are considering, and we'll work with you to determine if plastic surgery can achieve what you hope it will, and which specific plastic surgery will address your concerns and meet your expectations in a realistic way.

 0 V9 A1623